Cheems-JH/QA-DMP/readme.txt

+This repository contains the official implementation for the paper: Jiang, Hao, Jianping He, and Xiaoming Duan.
+"Learning from Multi-quality Demonstrations in Dynamic Movement Primitives."
+IEEE Robotics and Automation Letters (2026).

 Code:
 - GMM_DMP.py:               >> the code of the basic DMP driven by GMM, used for comparison and intermediate data processing.
 - QA_DMP_for_2D_demos.py    >> the code of QA-DMP learning from 2D demos and generate outputs.